-The edible plant-protein — which tastes like watercress — is a source of both plant protein and good-for-you omega-3 fats.
-But because duckweed is harder to find than other plant proteins, you can reap similar nutritional benefits from protein powders featuring hemp, chia or flax — each of which deliver protein and omega-3 fats.
+The edible plant protein — which tastes like watercress — is a source of both plant protein and good-for-you omega-3 fats.
+But because duckweed is harder to find than other plant proteins, you can reap similar nutritional benefits from protein powders featuring hemp, chia or flax — all of which deliver protein and omega-3 fats.

 - Oldways: "Mediterranean Diet"

 - BMJ journal Gut: "Effect of green-Mediterranean diet on intrahepatic fat: the DIRECT PLUS randomised controlled trial"

 - BMJ journal Heart: "The effect of green Mediterranean diet on cardiometabolic risk; a randomised controlled trial"

 - NEJM: "Weight Loss with a Low-Carbohydrate, Mediterranean, or Low-Fat Diet"